 You've probably seen this request flying across Twitter and other social platforms.
+There's even a hashtag (albeit a long, ungainly one).
 And that's because many Insta users are fed up with the platform's new focus on videos (specifically Reels) instead of photos.

 In 2021, Instagram CEO, Adam Mosseri, announced that Instagram was no longer a "photo-sharing app or a square photo-sharing app."

 Fast forward a bit to July 26th, 2022...